Sleep Apnea and Treatments

 What is Obstructive Sleep Apnea?

 Obstructive sleep apnea occurs when the soft tissues in your throat become relaxed during sleep.
-As the soft tissues
+As the soft tissues relaxes, they collapse and blocks the airway, which then causes breathing to becomes shallow and momentarily paused.

 As the patient labors to breath, he or she will often emit loud snoring sounds, which causes the patient to briefly wake up then fall back asleep, usually without realizing the episode has occurred.